 Phosphorus will often say that they are dying for more ice water but they’re afraid if they drink it, they will throw it up within minutes.
 Arsenicum is thirsty, but they will take one sip and put the cup down.
 And then a few seconds or minutes later, they will pick the cup up again, take a sip, then put it down again; whereas, Phosphorus and Bryonia will gulp the glass down.
 So will Veratrum, and it has to be ice water, even though Veratrum is cold.
 So the thirst question is very important to us.
 When a patient says he’s more thirsty than usual, you should be thinking about Phosphorus right away, especially if they’re asking for cold drinks.

 I have to be more careful when I read cases.
 By the way, I loved the last case in Tidbits!
 Apis, huh?!
 That was a surprise!
 I guessed it correctly but I was thinking to myself, “No way, it won’t be Apis.”

 That was my thought too!
 That was NOT my idea of a “swollen” knee!
 Here is an Apis case I recently took–a swollen knee from a bad skiing accident.
 Look at the size of the right knee!
 Now that’s a swollen knee!

 But my case?
-I was staring at both knees after nothing worked, trying to find a difference between the two of them, feeling them for “bony-ness”, and deciding that the left knee had a slightly less bony feeling than the right knee, but it was so subtle!
+I was staring at both knees after nothing worked, trying to find a difference between the two of them, feeling them for “bony-ness” or lack thereof, and deciding that the left knee had a slightly less bony feeling than the right knee, but it was so subtle!
 I was really going out on a limb–ha-ha! pardon the pun–when I decided that my left knee was swollen and needed Apis!